AleenaCodes/IEFTNotes2018/README.md

 *But I am not responsible if you fail 😛

+They also include some extras - lecture "10.5" which was a summary of the in-class session on 30/10/18, and a summary of part 1 of "The Economics of Information Technology" which is required reading for the course.

-Please submit a pull request if you spot anything wrong! ✏️
+I don't really proof-read these, so please submit a pull request if you spot anything wrong! (either grammar or content) ✏️

 ⚠️ Not everything is complete yet - table indicates the status of things